Reduced word manipulation: patterns and enumeration

 \end{defn}

 \begin{ex}\ \begin{enumerate} {(\alph{enumi})} \item Some of these sets are finite: $\av(132;4) = \{23451, 51234, 4213, 3241, 3412\}$. \item Others are infinite:

 \end{enumerate} \end{ex}

+We conclude this paper with an application of Theorem~\ref{thm:patt redwd}.
+Theorem~\ref{thm:132 by length} below gives a direct connection between partitions and $132$-avoiding permutations, and recovers a result (proved by other means) of Claesson, Jel\'inek, and Steingr\'imsson \cite[Proposition 11]{claesson jelinek steingrimsson}.
+Next, we refine Theorem~\ref{thm:132 by length} to give a bijective relationship between restricted partitions and $132$-avoiding permutations with prescribed first letters.
+Finally, we use this to give a connection to Catalan numbers in Corollary~\ref{cor:refining catalan}, writing those values as sums of quantities of $132$-avoiding permutations.

-We conclude this paper with the following application of Theorem~\ref{thm:patt redwd}.
-It appears to be a new result, and it gives a direct connection between partitions and $132$-avoiding permutations.
-Additionally, in light of the multitude and breadth of open problems in the study of pattern avoidance enumeration, it seems highly likely that our techniques can provide new insight into this high-interest field.
+In light of the multitude and breadth of open problems in the study of pattern avoidance enumeration, it seems highly likely that our techniques can provide new insight into this high-interest field.

 \begin{thm} For any integer $\ell \ge 0$,

 \end{thm}

 The statement of this result is quite elegant in its simplicity, and its connection between two objects of such significant interest.
 Moreover, its bijective proof has a variety of implications.
 Before giving that proof, we discuss a few of those consequences.